JuanjoVG/MultimodalNaiveBayes/README.md

         self.target_terms[target] = sum([self.get_occurrences(term, target) for term in self.model.keys()])
 ```

-The *train* method gets a parameter *train_data* that contains a dataset with the data te train the model.
+The *train* method gets a parameter *train_data* that contains a dataset with the data and train the model.
 This dataset has to contain two columns:
 * **Target:** Represents the prediction variable for each row.
 * **Text:** Contains the text used to predict the *Target* value.

 Given this, the method uses the train data to initialize the four class variables:
-* **targets:** It is an array with all the different target values that contains the train data.
+* **targets:** It is an array that contains all the different target values of the train data.
-* **model:** The model variable is a dictionary that contains, for each term and for each target, the number of occurences (if any) of the term in a text related with the target value.
+* **model:** The model variable is a dictionary that contains, for each term and for each target, the number of occurrences (if any) of the term in a text related with the target value.
 * **num_terms:** The number of different terms contained in the train data.
-* **target_terms:** It is a dictionary that contains, for each target value, the number of the terms that contain the texts related with the target value.
+* **target_terms:** It is a dictionary that contains, for each target value, the number of the terms that contain the texts related to the target value.

 #### *Example:*
 * ##### *Train data:*